Am I qualified to write this post?

 Verdict – It’s a tie

-Shutterstock’s on-demand images cost from $9.16-$14.50 and Adobe Stock’s between $8.00-$9.99.
-Shutterstock’s on-demand pricing is easier to understand, while Adobe’s a lot more adaptable because credits allow you to purchase anything.
+Shutterstock’s on-demand images cost from $9.16-$14.50, and Adobe Stock’s between $8.00-$9.99.
+Shutterstock’s on-demand pricing is easier to understand, while Adobe is more adaptable because credits allow you to purchase anything.

 Contributor program comparison

-Shutterstock and Adobe Stock both run profitable contributor programs, with completely different payout systems.
-So, should you choose Shutterstock or Adobe Stock for selling?
+Shutterstock and Adobe Stock both run profitable contributor programs with completely different payout systems.
+So, should you choose Shutterstock or Adobe Stock for selling your photos online?

-Shutterstock pays based on how many images you have sold over time, maxing out at 25,000+ downloads that yield 40% earnings.
+Shutterstock contributor pays based on how many images you have sold in the current calendar year.
+The commissions max out at 25,000+ downloads that yield 40% earnings.

 |Image levels||Image licenses||You earn|